PrangonGhose/bookstore-with-react/README.md

 - A **Single Page Application** (SPA) created using `React` library.
 - This web application can perform simple calculations and show random quotes.
 - Code is written following **__JSX__** syntax.
+- The web application is maintained using `Redux store`.
+- API calls are made using `Redux Async toolkit` _createAsyncThunk_.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>